USD ($) ^

 This course provides an introduction to the theory of transmission lines.
 Characteristic impedance is defined and used to derive equations for signal reflection and transmission at an impedance discontinuity.
 Discussion also covers matching networks, input impedance and S-parameters.
 This course was developed by Kathryn Leigh Smith, Asst.
 Prof. in the Department of Electrical and Computer Engineering at the University of North Carolina-Charlotte in partnership with Ansys.

 A course completion badge allows you to showcase your success.
-We partner with Credly's Acclaim platform, and digital badges can be used in email signatures, digital resumes and social media sites.
+With our badging platform, digital badges can be easily shared in email signatures, digital resumes, and social media profiles, helping you highlight your achievements.
 The digital image contains verified metadata that describes your participation in our course and the topics and skills that were covered.
 This badge is for successfully completing the Transmission Line Theory course.

 Alternate video link.